blogtitle/blogsources/content/post/web-security-1-context.md

 Having data mixed with code is never a good idea.
 We'll see why in the chapter on XSS.

 # Which requires escaping
-As you probably noticed from the previous paragraph snippet, depending on teh context I was writing I had to use different comments delimiters.
+As you probably noticed from the previous paragraph snippet, depending on the context I was writing I had to use different comments delimiters.
 This is due to the fact that when HTML is processed there are several parsers at play.
 For example when the HTML processor sees the `<style>` tag, it knows that all the content of that tag until `</style>` is for the CSS parser.
 The same is valid for the other contexts: the HTML processor will need to call into other parsers and the JavaScript engine to correctly deal with the page.

 This fact has the interesting consequence that in JavaScript it is impossible to have the code `var scr = "</script>";` and it is necessary to do something like `var scr = "</scr" +"ipt>";` to prevent the HTML processor from switching context.
 We will see the proper way to do it in a few lines.